 \section{Numerical results}

 All numerical experiments are performed with a globally third order scheme applied on the deterministic Galerkin system.
 We construct the numerical scheme applying the method of lines and the local Lax-Friedrichs flux.
-The scheme employs the classical third order strong stability preserving (SSP) Runge-Kutta (RK) with three stages~\cite{Jiang1996} for the time discretization and third-order CWENO reconstructions for the high-order spatial discretization.
-In particular, for the one dimensional problems we consider the CWENO method of~\cite{Visconti2018}, whereas for the two dimensional problems we use the truly 2D reconstruction described in~\cite{SempliceCocoRusso,CastroSemplice2019} which avoids dimensional splitting.
+The scheme employs the classical third order strong stability preserving (SSP) Runge-Kutta (RK) method with three stages~\cite{Jiang1996} for the time discretization and third-order CWENO reconstructions for the high-order spatial discretization.
+In particular, for the one-dimensional problems we consider the CWENO method of~\cite{Visconti2018}, whereas for the two-dimensional problems we use the truly 2D reconstruction described in~\cite{SempliceCocoRusso,CastroSemplice2019} which avoids dimensional splitting.
 The use of CWENO reconstructions is also suited for the high-order numerical treatment of balance laws where the source terms are integrated with a Gaussian quadrature formula matching the order of the scheme.
-The scheme is implemented in the finite volume framework \emph{SteFVi}~\cite{gerster_stephan_2022_5870686}.
+The scheme is implemented in the finite volume solver \emph{SteFVi}~\cite{gerster_stephan_2022_5870686}.
 The computational grid is set up with uniform cells and corresponding ghost cells taking into account the boundary conditions.
 The CFL number is always set to $0.45$.

-\begin{remark} Since the flux functions of the derived systems are not smooth, i.e.~the systems are not in the common strictly hyperbolic setting, nonclassical wave phenomena occur.
-Thus, numerical solvers usually based on approximations of solutions to Riemann problems might fail to recover nonclassical wave patterns.
+\begin{remark} The flux functions of the derived systems are not smooth and eigenvalues may coincide.
+Hence, the systems are not in the common strictly hyperbolic setting and non-classical wave phenomena occur~\cite{Philipp}.
+Thus, numerical solvers usually based on approximations of solutions to Riemann problems might fail to recover non-classical wave patterns.
 However, it has been shown in~\cite{muller2006riemann} that most solvers are able to correctly approximate solutions to non-classical hyperbolic systems of PDEs provided that the time step is small enough.

 The subdifferential of the absolute value at zero is the whole interval~$[-1,1]$ and the generalized spectra derived in Section~\ref{SectionConservationLaws} enter the local Lax-Friedrichs flux as the maximum of the characteristic speeds.
-This ensures sufficient numerical viscosity and, as our computations show, the SSPRK-CWENO schemes approximate the non-classical waves correctly. \end{remark}
+This ensures sufficient numerical viscosity and, as our computations show, the SSPRK-CWENO schemes approximate the non-classical waves correctly.